 Barr Trail is one the best ways to bike down Pikes Peak

 Bagging Pikes Peak is one of those rides worth bragging about.
 The 26-mile round-trip Barr Trail navigates mountain bikers up to the top of Pikes Peak.
 If you’re looking for a challenge, then you’ll love Barr Trail, but it’s only for expert riders.

 You also shuttle to the top for a point-to-point pedal including a mere 129-foot climb to experience a 8,175-foot descent.
 I recommend the latter, but it’s your journey.
 Either way, you will have some of the most inspiring views of the Colorado Springs area.

 Starting from the top, you’ll encounter 32 boulder-filled switchbacks called “The Golden Stairs.”
 You’ll need to be ready to hike-a-bike, as in carry your bike, but for obvious reasons even that isn’t a walk in the park.
 Once you reach You next reach the namesake Barr Camp, you’re about halfway down and onto the easier sections.
 At least it’ll be rideable from here!

 Plummet down Pikes Peak for the literal ride of your life

 This trail starts technical before reaching the Barr Trail Camp intersection.
 You’ll find some adrenaline-fueled jumps on the way to Lake Moraine Trail when you reach true isolation.
-You connect to four other trails to reach the famous Captain Jacks for a truly fun downhill experience.
-The Chutes is also a super fun section taking you back onto singletrack, high berms and a great flow.
+You connect to four other trails to reach the famous Captain Jacks for an essential Colorado downhill mountain biking experience.
+The Chutes is also a super fun section taking you back onto singletrack, high berms and a grat flow.